rohitchandrashekar/github-search-vue/README.md

 # Simple Rest API's to search github

-This project was built using Node.js, Express, Chai, Mocha and TypeScript
+This project was built using Node.js, Express, Chai, Mocha, Vue and Javascript

 ## Requirements